hpcaitech/ColossalAI/docs/source/en/basics/define_your_config.md

 ## Configuration Definition

 In a configuration file, there are two types of variables.
 One serves as feature specification and the other serves as hyper-parameters.
 All feature-related variables are reserved keywords.
-For example, if you want to use 1D tensor parallelism, you need to use the variable name `parallel` in the config file and follow a pre-defined format.
+For example, if you want to use mixed precision training, you need to use the variable name `fp16` in the config file and follow a pre-defined format.

 ### Feature Specification